Campus Captioning of Live Webcasts and Pre-Recorded Videos

 - Whenever the speaker being webcast/recorded is using a written script, that script should be saved to use as a starting point when captioning.

-- When the website has little spoken content and/or the spoken content will remain online for a long time, captioning may be appropriate without a specific request for captioning.
+- When the webcast or video has little spoken content and/or the spoken content will remain online for a long time, captioning may be appropriate without a specific request for captioning.

-- When the website has a great quantity of spoken content and/or the spoken content will be online only a short time, and the disability of the requestor makes captioning necessary:
+- When the webcast or video has a great quantity of spoken content and/or the spoken content will be online only a short time, and the disability of the requestor makes captioning necessary:

 - If the content is not an academic course: Upon request, captioning may be available up to one hour/week per requestor.